HAWKEYE-Group/UrbanLF/Readme.md

 # Benchmark

-Our benchmark will be held with **[the 3rd Workshop on Light Fields for Computer Vision LFNAT: New Applications and Trends in Light Fields in conjunction with CVPR 2023](http://www.lfchallenge.com/LFNAT@CVPR2023/home/)**.
-It is available [here](http://www.lfchallenge.com/main/).
+Our benchmark has been held with **[the 3rd Workshop on Light Fields for Computer Vision LFNAT: New Applications and Trends in Light Fields in conjunction with CVPR 2023](http://www.lfchallenge.com/LFNAT@CVPR2023/home/)**.